B2B Notice: For business customers only – not for private individuals.

 Overview of different battery technologies

-There are three types of batteries that are generally used in the caravan sector: Supply batteries, starter batteries and dual batteries.
+There are three types of batteries that are generally used in caravans: Supply batteries, and dual batteries.

 Starter batteries are specially designed to start the engine.
 Further information can be found here: Starter batteries